 Thesis student Seminars

 In their annual Student Seminar, students are expected to present their thesis research to the program.
 This talk should be roughly 45 minutes and give an outline of their project, including background, rationale, methods, data collected so far, conclusions, and future directions.
-It gives students the opportunity to learn the elements of preparing and presenting a seminar and it gives the program the opportunity to keep up to date on research being performed in the IPN.
+We also ask students to highlight scientific rigor in all presentations.
+This seminar series gives students the opportunity to learn the elements of preparing and presenting a seminar and the program the opportunity to keep up to date on research being performed in the IPN.

 Recommended organization of talks.